facephi/sdk-mobile-documentation/capacitor_versioned_docs/version-2.5.X/VideoCall_Component.md

 When calling the component, there are a series of parameters that must be included.
 They will be briefly discussed below.

-### 3.1 screenSharing
+### 3.1 activateScreenSharing

 **type:** *bool*

 It is responsible for activating the device's screenshot in the background.
 It is mainly oriented for recording the onboarding process.
-If you activate the screenSharing function, for iOS a series of additional steps are required at the native level.
+If you activate the activateScreenSharing function, for iOS a series of additional steps are required at the native level.
 Please follow the following documentation:

 https://facephi.github.io/sdk-mobile-documentation/docs/ios/Video_Recording_Component